 4. Send the e-invoice to the Customer

-Send the electronic invoice to clients through email or a protected gateway.
+Send the electronic invoice to clients through email or a protected gateway to receive fast payment.

 Benefits of e-invoicing

-With electronic invoicing, firms may automate and simplify the issuing and payment of bills.
-E-Invoicing reduces operating expenses associated with human labour.
+With electronic invoicing, firms may automate and simplify the issuing and payment of goods receipts.
+E-Invoicing can reduce costs associated with human labor.

 With E-Invoicing, exchanging and paying for invoices may be carried out more rapidly and effectively since invoice data can be gathered, handled, and maintained with less effort and time.
 Here are the benefits of electronic invoicing.

 Overall ease and enhanced efficiency.
-Using invoice templates, businesses can send their invoices instantly and securely from anywhere worldwide, saving countless hours of manual labour.
+Using invoice templates, businesses can send their invoices instantly and securely from anywhere worldwide, saving countless hours of manual labor for invoice creation.

 Automated and hands-free billing processing.
-The automated feature of e-invoicing may save more time for the accounts payable department of small businesses that issue recurring invoices.
+The automated feature of e-invoicing regulations may save more time for the accounts payable department of businesses that issue recurring invoices.